peteroupc/peteroupc.github.io/randomfunc.md

 A random integer that follows a _negative binomial distribution_ expresses the number of failures that have happened after seeing a given number of successes (expressed as `successes` below), where the probability of a success in each case is `p` (where `p <= 0` means never, `p >= 1` means always, and `p = 0.5` means an equal chance of success or failure).

-The following implementation of the negative binomial distribution allows `successes` to be an integer or a non-integer (and implements a distribution also known as the _P&oacute;lya distribution_).
+If the negative binomial distribution allows `successes` to be a non-integer, the distribution is also called the _P&oacute;lya distribution_.

-    METHOD NegativeBinomial(successes, p)
-        // Must be 0 or greater
-        if successes < 0: return error
-        // No failures if no successes or if always succeeds if successes == 0 or p >= 1.0: return 0
-        // Always fails (NOTE: infinity can be the maximum possible
-        // integer value if NegativeBinomial is implemented to return
-        // an integer)
-        if p <= 0.0: return infinity
-        if successes == 1.0
-            // Geometric distribution special case (see Saucier 2000) return floor(ln(RNDU01ZeroExc()) / ln(1.0 - p))
-        else
-            return Poisson(GammaDist(successes) * (1 - p) / p)
-        end
-    END METHOD

-The following implementation of the negative binomial distribution allows `successes` to be an integer only.

     METHOD NegativeBinomialInt(successes, p)
         // Must be 0 or greater